100+ Fun Summer Activities for Kids - Baby Chick

 8. Visit a new playground.

 9. Try out geocaching.
-Download the geocaching app to find caches (treasure) at specific locations marked by coordinates worldwide.
+Download the geocaching app to find caches (treasure) at specific locations marked by coordinates around the world.

 10. Make a lemonade stand.